 Cell budgets independence¶

 The proportion of the time spent on individual budgets can vary per cell - that’s part of the decisions individual cells will be taking, with the decisions and monitoring of the budgets being coordinated by the person with the sustainability management role for the cell.

-They are each proper to each cell, and they aren’t influenced by the other cells budgets.
-No matter what happens, each cell has 1 hour available for its internal budgets for every 2.5h billable hours logged.
+Cell budgets for internal/non-billable projects are each proper to each cell, and they aren’t influenced by the other cells' budgets.
+No matter what happens, each cell must keep the percentage of non-billable hours that it generates within bounds that will allow the cell to hit its sustainability target (as listed under Cell-Specific Rules).
 To keep accounting and coordination work sane, budgets can't be exchanged between cells.

 To account for the fact that there are sometimes variations in needs, or in volume of work, budgets are accounted for on a rolling basis.
 If a cell uses less budget one month, it can spend it in the next months, and if the budget is exceeded one month, it is to be caught up on in the following months.
-It is recommended to build a bit of budget excess, to be able to weather surprises without having to make cuts every time.
+It is recommended to build up a bit of a buffer for non-billable work, to be able to weather surprises without having to make cuts every time.